 Eligibility and Application

 States, tribal governments, territories, and qualifying local governments are eligible for JAG based on a specific formula.
 The Bureau of Justice Assistance (BJA) gives 60 percent of a state’s award to its criminal justice planning agency, called the State Administering Agency (SAA).
 The SAA then passes a percentage along to local governments.
 Nonprofits and public and private schools are also eligible to receive funding in some circumstances.
 The remaining 40 percent of a state’s portion goes directly from the BJA to local governments if the latter meet certain population and crime statistics criteria.
-The National Criminal Justice Association has a flow chart of this process.

 If your municipality does not meet the criteria for the direct portion of the award, it is still possible that JAG funding may be available through your SAA.
 THE BJA has a list of state and local allocations for 2016.
 You can check to determine your eligibility for direct JAG funds.
 If you are not eligible, you can check with your SAA.

 This is especially relevant to those involved with interventions for crime prevention.
 There is an important movement, not only with federal grants, but public and private grant makers alike, to determine how the funds they have provided have translated into substantive, measurable results.
 Funders want to know what works.
 The DoJ is particularly focused on evidence-based practices, and scientific research is used to evaluate which programs are the most effective.
 The BJA has linked to two new toolkits to help better understand and promote this concept in relation to the JAG Program.
 Here you will learn more about the rationale and history behind evidence-based practices, key concepts, issues and challenges in research and implementation, current examples, and further resources.
 You can choose between a summary, full text, or PowerPoint versions of the information.